scriptrdotio/smarttasks/README.md

     }
   },
 ```
+## APIs
+It is possible to use the framework from server-side (scriptr.io) scripts.
+In that case, scripts should obtain instances of workers using the corresponding  workerManager, then invoke any required method of the obtained instances.
+In many cases, however, the framework will be used by remote clients (e.g. web clients) and will therefore need to go through the APIs that are exposed by the framework.

+### Worker APIs
+APIs that allow the manipulation of workers are defined in /demandables/api/worker.
+This folder also contains one subfolder per worker sub-type (currently only mobileworker is available).
+This convention should be adopted for any new sub-type of worker or existing sub-type (e.g. flyingworker  /demandables/api/worker/mobileworker/flyingworker).
+When necessary, scripts contained in sub-folders override the APIs of the same in the parent folder.
+For example, /demandables/api/worker/mobileworker/run overrides the run API defined in/demandables/api/worker and should therefore be used by remote client to run a mobileworker.

+### Service APIs
+Service APIs (root is demandables/api/service) adopts the same convention as used for worker APIs.

 ## Extending the framework
 Service specifications should remain as generic as possible in order to provide the possibility to introduce new implementations without impacting the users of a service.
 For example, we provide a default implementation of directionservice through the googlemaps script.
 Developers should be able to seamlessly replace the latter with another implementation.